osrf-migration/cloudsim-wiki/Developing_widgets.md

 * Provide an interface to servers.
 * Are not meant to display information.
-* Expose a clear and simple API which which other components can use.
+* Expose a clear and simple API which other components can use.
 * Are general and not tied to the cloudsim app.
 * Each component is hosted at its own repository and can be released separately.
 * When released, any polymer app can use the component simply by referencing it